Our Team

 Junior Instructor

-Ella has been a beloved member of our competitive dance team for the past three years.
+Ella has been a cherished member of our competitive dance team for the past five years.

-Her passion for dance shines through in every performance, earning her special awards for her moving stage presence at competitions.
+Her passion for dance shines through in every performance, where she has earned special recognition for her expressive stage presence at competitions.
+Ella brings a joyful, uplifting energy into the studio and is known for her constant smile and encouraging spirit.

-This year, she’s excited to bring her love for dance to the next generation as she joins Miss Jess in leading our Tot Hop and Mini Hip Hop classes on Tuesday evenings.
+This season, she is excited to share her love of dance with the next generation as she leads our Tot Hop dancers and assists Miss Jess’ hip hop classes on Tuesday evenings.

 Junior Instructor